TommyStarK/hyperledger-fabric-kubernetes/README.md

 ❯ watch -n 1 kubectl get all --namespace dummy-com
 ```

-Now, we are goint to operate the peer of Org1 and the peer of Org2 in order to create and join a channel as well as install the chaincode.
+Now, we are going to operate the peer of Org1 and the peer of Org2 in order to create and join a channel as well as install the chaincode.

 You'll need two different terminals and run the following commands: